Sugandhi13/quiz-india/README.md

 # Quiz India

-Quiz India project is developed with idea of creating a website for people fun and let them discover how much you know about a beautiful, historical rich, culturally diverse country called INDIA.
+Quiz India project is developed with idea of creating a website for people fun and let them discover how much they know about a beautiful, historical rich, culturally diverse country called INDIA.
 The website contains a game that have 3 levels 'Easy', 'Medium' and 'Hard'.
 Each level consist of 5 unique questions about India.
 When the user give correct answer of a question it will add 10 points to the users score.
 Whereas for every incorrect answer the user will loose 5 points.
 By default, the game will start from 'Easy' level.
 But the user have option to choose either 'Medium' or 'Hard' difficulty levels as well.
-There is no limit how many times a user can restart this game or a level of game.
+There are no limit how many times a user can restart this game or a level of game.

 ![Homepage-Image-AmIResponsible](/assets/images/quizindiahomepage.jpg)